Shakespeare in Jericho echoes year of Arab strife

 “We were amazed how deeply the play delves into the psychology of people and this moment in history,” said actress and producer Iman Aoun.

 “It’s as if people and politicians don’t learn.
-They keep repeating their behavior and it makes us realise how much the play resembles the present,” she said.
+They keep repeating their behavior and it makes us realize how much the play resembles the present,” she said.

 The fact that the original script and staging were left largely untouched made the performance’s apparent commentary on current events more uncanny.